tylerrussin/C4ADS-Project/README.md

 **The Study**

-Over two years, the Nuclear Threat Initiative (NTI) and the Center for Advanced Defense Studies (C4ADS) worked together on a pilot project to demonstrate the viability of using PAI and machine learning to detect high-risk and/ or illicit nuclear trade.
+Our team with the collaboration of C4ADS worked to demonstrate the viability of using machine learning to detect high-risk and/ or illicit nuclear trade.

-The work showed that automated data preparation could save hundreds of analyst hours and help identify twice as many potentially high-risk entities as previous manual efforts.
-In addition, when applied to a baseline study of more than four million records, machine learning techniques could identify 50 new leads for further review.
-During the two-year study, at least ten entities identified through these approaches were added to a U.S. government export control list, demonstrating that novel analytic approaches to PAI can produce law enforcement-relevant insights.
+The study took place over several months end proved to be effective.

-The work done during this internship has been saved to C4ADS's private GitHub.
-However, The findings from our study on detection of high-risk and/ or illicit nuclear trade have been written into a research paper that can be found [Here](https://github.com/tylerrussin/C4ADS-Research-Paper/blob/main/Finalized%20C4ADS%20Paper.pdf)
+The findings from our study on detection of high-risk and/ or illicit nuclear trade have been written into a research paper that can be found [Here](https://github.com/tylerrussin/C4ADS-Research-Paper/blob/main/Finalized%20C4ADS%20Paper.pdf)

 C4ADS has continued its research after our contributions during the internship and has published a paper on the most recent findings.
 The official report can be found [Here](https://c4ads.org/signals-in-the-noise)